Joie Chen: CBS

 From 2002 until 2008, Chen worked as a White House and Capitol Hill correspondent at CBS News in Washington D.C., and contributed regularly to the network's long-form program CBS Sunday Morning.
-She anchored the network's coverage of the September 11 attacks in 2001, the War in Afghanistan, and every day of three-week Beltway sniper attacks in 2002, which won an Emmy Awards.
+She anchored the network's coverage of the September 11 attacks in 2001, the War in Afghanistan, and every day of three-week Beltway sniper attacks in 2002, which won an Emmy.
 During her time at CBS, she was the only minority female to rank among the 50 most visible network correspondents.

-Joie Chen is not to be confused with Julie Chen, who also worked at CBS at the time (and still, as of 2014, does); the two are not believed to be directly related.
+Joie Chen is not to be confused with Julie Chen, who also worked at CBS at the time.

 Branded News Worldwide

 In 2008, Chen left daily journalism to become Executive Vice President at Branded News Worldwide, which developed online platforms to deliver news and information to niche audiences, and a principal at the media consulting firm Way Forward Media.
 She was responsible for helping to develop news and programming models for clients, building and staffing newsrooms, and creating new lines of business.